Environmental data science

 - Students can take advantage of opportunities outside the classroom, like graduate Laura Puckett, who conducted research that allowed her to combine an aptitude for using quantitative tools to unlock new information about ecosystems with a passion for protecting the environment.

 - You might be interested in one of the integrated Pathways minors such as blue planet, data and decisions, ecological cities, or pathways to sustainability.
-The addition of a minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.
+A minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.

 - Student organizations such as the American Water Resources Association and the Society of American Foresters Student Chapter provide opportunities to make connections and get involved on campus and in the community.